 Notes on Technique

-The basic technique of this sauce is to melt the butter, the sugar, corn syrup and the cream and finish with the Whisky.
-It is pretty fast ,and therefore possible to prepare on the spot when entertaining.
+The basic technique of this sauce is to melt the butter, sugar, corn syrup, and cream and finish with the Whisky.
+It is pretty fast, and therefore possible to prepare on the spot when entertaining.
 One caveat is to have everything measured and in place before guests arrive and certainly before starting the prep.

 Letting it cool